 Anyway, Nana’s Frozen Custard-the custard joint that has forever ruined all other ice cream shops for me-recently announced that they would be closing their store and operating solely as a truck at local events (like the Chattanooga Market).
 Needless to say, I was heartbroken.
 Number one, I didn’t even get to eat there one more time before they announced their closing.
 Number two….I hate crowds and for that reason generally avoid the market!
 I guess I’ll have to get over it if I want to eat Nana’s custard ever again.
 However, I have declared that this is a great reason for me to start cracking some codes and devising my own ice cream to ruin all other ice cream.

-One of the popular flavors at Nana’s was Nana Pudding….so I decided to amp up the banana ice cream that I posted a long time ago with some banana curd from The Faux Martha and some homemade vanilla wafers from Alton Brown (though you can certainly buy them if you want!).
+One of the popular flavors at Nana’s was Nana Pudding….so I decided to amp up the banana ice cream that I posted a long time ago by turning it into banana pudding ice cream.
+I added some banana curd from The Faux Martha and some homemade vanilla wafers from Alton Brown (though you can certainly buy them if you want!).
 Results?
-Perfection.
-Even my banana-hating husband liked it!
+Banana pudding ice cream perfection.